ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-2/1 - replica_set/README.md

 9. What happened?
 How many pods with our labels are there?
 Is there an event in the `ReplicaSet` that tells us?
 Write your findings in the `rs_task.md`
    - hint - `kubectl describe rs <name>` will shows events for the resource
+   - This question could also be phrased "Do you or do you not see a pod terminated?
+Why or why not?"
 10. cleanup using the command `kubectl delete rs nginx-replica`